Ahdeem/Documentation/RecipeApi.md

 **Git Project URL:** `https://github.com/bernardAppah/recipeApi`

 ## Introduction
 The Recipe API platform provides a set of endpoints for registered users to manage and explore recipes.
-Users can add new recipes, filter recipes based on various criteria, update existing recipes, and delete recipes.
+Users can add new recipes, find recipes based on name, update existing recipes, and delete recipes.

 This documentation is intended for developers who want to integrate recipe management capabilities into their applications.